geotrev/undernet/documentation/introduction.md

 ## Get Started

-The quickest way to use Undernet is to link the bundled js and minified css directly in your template like so:
+The quickest way to use Undernet is to link the bundled js and minified css directly in your template.

 ```html
 <!DOCTYPE html>